Jason Anderson (motorcyclist): 2018 season

 During the 2018 Supercross championship, Anderson came out strong with a 2nd at Anaheim 1, then won in Houston, gaining the red plate.
-His points lead eventually grew to 41, aided by injuries sustained by main title contenders Eli Tomac, Marvin Musquin and Ken Roczen.
-He then took firsts in Oakland, San Diego, and Atlanta, podiumed 11 times and was 4th or better in 14 of the 17 season races.
+His points lead eventually grew to 41, aided by injuries sustained by main title contenders Eli Tomac, Marvin Musquin, and Ken Roczen.
+He then took firsts in Oakland, San Diego, and Atlanta, podiumed 11 times, and was 4th or better in 14 of the 17 season races.
 His once-comfortable lead was drastically cut short during round 16 in Salt Lake City due to a crash which broke several spokes on his front wheel.
 After a pit stop for a new wheel, he was only able to get up to 17th.
 With the points lead reduced to 14, the championship was decided at the closing round in Las Vegas' Sam Boyd Stadium.
 Anderson placed fifth, winning the championship 9 points over Marvin Musquin.

 Jason raced 4 rounds of motocross and had 1 podium, though practice injuries removed him from most of the season.

 He again placed 2nd in the Monster Energy Cup.

-He also raced in the Australian supercross open and won.
+In the off-season, he raced in the Australian Supercross Open in Sydney, taking first.

 2019 season

 Anderson only raced 3 rounds of supercross, gaining 1 podium, before he broke his arm in two places and suffered a broken rib in a practice crash.
+He sat out the rest of the supercross season.

 Anderson was able to complete a full motocross season, staying mostly in the top 5 and gaining 4 podiums in a strong showing.
 He placed 4th overall.

 Jason was chosen again for the team USA for MXoN in Assen, along with Zach Osborne and Justin Cooper.
 Jason went to Europe a month early with his team and Team Fried friends to train.
 After challenging weather and track conditions, including Justin Cooper going down and taking Anderson with him, Team USA finished 6th.

-Jason again competed in the Australian Supercross open in Melbourne and Auckland taking a 1st and 2nd.
+In his off season, Jason again competed in the Australian Supercross open in Melbourne and Auckland taking a 1st and 2nd.
+Soon after, he competed in the Paris supercross, taking a first, second, and first, and was crowned the King of Paris.

 2020 season

 Anderson had a decent supercross season, staying mostly in the top 5.
 He placed 4th overall after the Covid-forced residency in Salt Lake City.
-During this time, he announced he was parting ways with long- time trainer Aldon Baker, saying he needed a change of pace in training.
+During this time, he announced he was parting ways with long-time trainer Aldon Baker, saying he needed a change of pace in training.

 He competed in 3 rounds of motocross, with one podium, before having severe pain in his arm caused by a surgical plate from breaking his arm previously.
 After having surgery to remove the plate, he was out for the remainder of the season.